-The pitch watering schedule must be communicated by the host association at the pre-match organisational meeting.
+The host association must announce the pitch-watering schedule at the match organisational meeting.
 The pitch must be watered evenly and not only in certain areas.
-As a general rule, pitch watering must finish 60 minutes before kick-off.
-Additional pitch watering may also take place if so decided by the host association in the qualifying competition and by UEFA in the final tournament, provided it takes place:
+As a general rule, pitch watering must be finished 60 minutes before kick-off.
+Additional pitch watering may be carried out if so decided by the host association in the qualifying competition and by UEFA in the final tournament, provided it takes place:

-between 15 and 10 minutes before kick-off (or between 20 and 15 minutes before kick-off depending on the countdown); and/or
+between 15 and 10 minutes before kick-off (or between 20 and 15 minutes before kick-off during the final tournament depending on the countdown); and/or

 during half-time (for a maximum of five minutes, allowing substitute players to warm up on the field of play).